jmwatte/beet-dates/README.md

     this: ex.. this year, month, week, day, hour, minute, morning, afternoon, evening, night

-    last: returns the last year, month,week... till now.
-          So now is the end and count back a year, month... if today is friday than last week is last friday to now
+    prev: now is the end and count back a year, month... if today is friday than last week is last friday to now

-    prev: if today is friday than the prev week is ending last sunday and beginning sunday a week further back
+    last: if today is friday than the last week is ending last sunday and beginning sunday a week further back

 and then there are these special words: